Affiliate links on Android Authority may earn us a commission. Learn more.

-Touchscreens have revolutionized the way we use cameras, making it much simpler to navigate menus and pick focusing points.
-With so many options out there, figuring out which camera to get can be quite a conundrum.
-We have put together a list of the 10 best touchscreen cameras out there.
-Keep reading to see if one of our favorite models suits your needs!
+Touchscreens have revolutionized how we use cameras, making it much simpler to navigate menus and pick focusing points.
+With so many options out there, figuring out which camera to get can be quite a problem.
+We have put together a list of the ten best touchscreen cameras out there.
+Keep reading to see if one of our favorite models suits your needs.

 Editor’s note: We’ll be updating this list of the best touchscreen cameras regularly as new ones launch.

-The RX100 series is trusted by professionals and photo enthusiasts alike, and its seventh iteration’s compact body and premium image quality make it the best bet for those times when carrying all your equipment isn’t convenient.
-Unfortunately, it’s also pretty pricey at nearly $1200, but users who take advantage of its full potential deem it worth every penny.
+The RX100 series is trusted by professionals and photo enthusiasts alike, and the seventh iteration’s compact body and premium image quality make it the best bet for those times when carrying all your equipment isn’t convenient.
+Unfortunately, it’s also pretty pricey for a point-and-shoot camera with no interchangeable lens system, but users who take advantage of its full potential deem it worth every penny.

 Features include a 20.1MP, 1-inch Exmor RS CMOS sensor, a 24-200mm f/2.8-f/4.5 lens, 0.02-second AF response, 357 focal-plane phase-detection AF points, an electronic viewfinder, and 4K HDR video recording.
 Of course, it has a touchscreen that measures three inches and has 921 thousand dots.

 Nikon Z fc

 Those who want a classic look on a modern camera have no better option than the Nikon Z fc, making it one of the best-looking and feeling cameras with a touchscreen.

 It may look old, but the Nikon Z fc is a modern mirrorless camera with a 20.9MP APS-C sensor.
 Other features include 4K@30fps recording, a vari-angle screen, Eye AF, wireless transfers, and a vast portfolio of Nikon Z available lenses.
 You’ll also get very near manual dials and controls.

 Canon EOS RP